Frequently Asked Questions about Domoic Acid in Seafood

 - The Office of Environmental Health Hazard Assessment (OEHHA) and CDPH evaluate domoic acid concentrations in California seafood and determine the actions needed to protect human health.

-- When domoic acid levels in a seafood species from an area exceed federal standards, actions could include:
+- When domoic acid levels in a seafood species from an area exceed federal standards known as ‘action levels’, State agencies implement actions that could include:

 - Prohibiting the commercial catch and sale of affected species from that area.